 The TOEFL exam has two different delivery modes, and these are the TOEFL iBT and TOEFL PBT.
 You can freely choose which of the two TOEFLs you would like to take depending on your needs and purpose.

 Also, the IELTS exam offers two versions of the test to its test-takers.
 So it all depends on which version of the exam you would like to take, and it can either be the IELTS Academic Test or the IELTS General Test.

 The IELTS test versions are accepted by different universities and colleges’ admission requirements in various countries worldwide.
 Also, these two versions of the IELTS are widely used for immigration requirements and other career-related requirements, especially for international employers to verify their language proficiency levels.

-Equally, these two language proficiency exams have their distinct features and level of difficulty.
+Equally, these two language proficiency exams have their distinct features and levels of difficulty.

 The TOEFL exam is widely recognized and trusted by all prominent universities in the United States.
 Plus, it is also considered by around 10,000 educational institutions in 150 countries internationally.